LucasDelfino92/morrowindsharp/mendedmw.md

 - To hide a plugin, right click on your installed mod and select **Information...**.
 - Select the **Filetree** tab.
 - Right click on the plugins, folders, or files you want to hide, and select **Hide**.

-- MO2 will hide the files, and these will no longer affect your game.
+Mod Organizer 2 will hide the files, and these will no longer affect your game.

-This concludes this brief tutorial.

-### A NOTE ON MOD ORGANIZER 2

-As I said earlier, my experience with it is a positive one.
-But my experience with MO2 is not a complete one, as I use it ONLY for installing mods.
-This means I do not use it to download my mods, for instance, which I've heard can cause issues for its users.
-With that in mind, you are absolutely free to switch to a different mod manager.
-But MO2 won't break your game as long as you use it for mod installation and nothing else.

 ## MORROWIND CODE PATCH